kuddai/blog/_posts/2017-9-26-conserved-complexity.md

 layout: post
 title: Conserved complexity
 ---

+What if there was a measure of complexity that was conserved over the same problem?
+Solutions must reflect this complexity if they hope to solve the problem efficiently.
+But since the complexity is conserved, solutions can trade energy for time for memory useage for latency for parallelism for ...

 Given a measure of complexity, $\mathcal C$, I want it to satisfy:

 <side>But the lower bound is defined according to $\mathcal C$, this seems like a trivial definition?!</side>